spencertipping/nfu/README.md

 - `-a`, `--average`: Generates a running average of the last N elements.
 If N = 0 or is not provided, then generates a running average of all numbers.
+- `-A`, `--aggregate`: Allows you to transform groups of rows with a Perl expression.
+Adjacent rows are grouped by their first field value, and your expression is invoked with `@_` containing a series of column arrays of values (in references). `$_` and `$_[0][0]` both refer to the join key.
+Note that unlike `eval`, any array returned from an aggregation function will produce multiple output rows, not columns.
 - `-c`, `--count`: Counts adjacent, equivalent items.
 You should probably use `-g` before this unless your data is already grouped or you just want run lengths.